If Your E-2 Business Changed During COVID, Your E-2 Visa Renewal May Still Be OK. Here’s Why.

 It seems as if the pandemic has affected every part of our lives.
 Even something as simple as grocery shopping took a hit.
 Remember when we couldn’t find butter and toilet paper?

-Life here in the US is slowly feeling more “normal” — more vaccinations, fewer masks, less physical distance between us and our friends, family and colleagues — but we’re not yet fully back to business as usual.
+Life here in the US is slowly feeling more “normal” — more vaccinations, fewer masks, the less physical distance between us and our friends, family, and colleagues — but we’re not yet fully back to business as usual.

 Because of this, many E-2 businesses with E-2 visa renewals coming up right now are feeling understandably anxious.
 Because of COVID-19, these businesses have not performed as expected, which means they didn’t meet the financial or hiring projections they originally expected, had to pivot or change their business model, or otherwise fell short of the goals outlined in their last E-2 visa application.
 As you can imagine, many E-2 visa entrepreneurs are worried that their visas might not get renewed.

 Sure, COVID-19 has battered the US economy, and if you’re a business owner, sure your business might not have achieved all the goals you set in the past year.
 But that doesn’t necessarily mean that your E-2 visa is in jeopardy!